- Chart

 Key Offerings

-- Flight Test Instrumentation: Provides data acquisition systems for flight testing.
-Market share is estimated around 15%.
-Competitors include Teledyne Technologies and Safran.
+- Flight Test Instrumentation: Provides data acquisition and processing systems for aircraft testing.
+Market share is estimated at 20% within the flight test instrumentation market.
+Competitors include Telemetry Solutions and Zodiac Aerospace.

 Market Dynamics